percyd/Practical_Statistics_for_Geoscientists/README.md

 Percy started using the book in 2020 and requested permision to update the R code in the text in order to modernize it.
-Heslop agreed, and here is the latest version of the text. email percyd@pdx.edu with any corrections or suggestions for improvement.
+Heslop agreed, and here is the latest version of the text.
+Email percyd@pdx.edu with any corrections or suggestions for improvement.